Marketing: What is It?

 The Marketing Mix

-Place, also known as distribution, are the logistical practices employed in bringing the product to the consumer.
+- Place, also known as distribution, involves the logistical practices employed in bringing the product to the consumer.

-Positioning refers to the marketing technique of where your product sits in the market and how it is viewed by consumers.
-It’s basically a product’s reputation: is the product a low cost alternative, or an expensive luxury item with lots of prestige and so on.
+- Positioning refers to the marketing technique of where your product sits in the market and how it is viewed by consumers.

 When the product is an intangible service, there are three additional Marketing Ps that are added to the marketing mix: People, Process and Physical Evidence.

-People refers to the human element of the service being carried out, such as relationships, personability, experience and expertise.
+- People refer to the human element of the service being carried out, such as relationships, personability, experience and expertise.

-Physical Evidence are the associated tangibles that the consumer will experience during the service that have an impact on how a consumer rates the service.
+- Physical Evidence is the associated tangibles that the consumer will experience during the service that have an impact on how a consumer rates the service.
 For example, the way a lawyer dresses or the quality of the tools a builder uses.

 The Wholistic Marketing Approach

-By conducting organisational operations with these four elements, a business ensures that its main priorities ensure the greatest potential for success and profit.
+By conducting organisational operations with these four elements, a business ensures the greatest potential for success and profit.

 How Does Marketing Do This?